 - Stir in parsley, lemon zest and lemon juice.
 Ladle into bowls and serve with a scoop of cauliflower rice or white rice for a hearty meal.

-Replace coconut milk with 1/2 cup pureed cooked white sweet potato instead, if desired.
+Tip: Replace coconut cream with 1/2 cup pureed cooked white sweet potato instead, if desired.